 This blog post will walk you through 12 steps for getting rid of dust inside your computer!

 Keep your computer’s internals clean with these simple tips.
-Do you have dust buildup in your laptop?
+Do you have dust buildup in your PC?
 Is it causing performance issues or overheating?
-Check out this guide to keep your laptop running at its best!
+Check out this guide to clean computer from dust.

 - How to clean dust from PC without compressed air